LouisSart/Taquin-Solveur/README.txt

 Solutions lengths of the two phase algorithm on 80 optimal positions (17 antipodes for the 15 puzzle):
         {82 80 86 86 84 86 88 88 86 84 86 86 88 80 88 82 80}

+TO DO:
+Use the fringe table to improve pruning in optimal solver Use symmetry conjugation in pruning table building to accelerate generation